NETMF/Llvm.NET/src/Design.md

    1) Class names and hierarchies
    1) Object identity and reference equality
    3) [Fluent](https://en.wikipedia.org/wiki/Fluent_interface) APIs when plausible and appropriate
-1) Hide lowlevel interop details and the raw LLVM-C API.
+1) Hide low-level interop details and the raw LLVM-C API.
-The native model for LLVM is a C++ class hiearachy and not the LLVM-C API.
+The native model for LLVM is a C++ class hierarchy and not the LLVM-C API.
 Llvm.NET is designed to provide an OO model that faithfully reflects the underlying LLVM model while fitting naturally into .NET programming patterns.
 1) FxCop Clean